SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggles the Icon HUD on screen.
+Toggles a HUD displays on the screen to show you your current active functions and settings.

 </details>